I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestcomplete.md

 For more information about calling <b>WdfRequestComplete</b>, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/completing-i-o-requests">Completing I/O Requests</a>.

-The following code example is a section of a request handler.
-The request handler accepts only read and write requests, and it completes a each request with an error status if the request type is not read or write.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |